Anchorsify/Anchorsify.github.io/_pages/Combat.md

 For example, at Paralysis 3 your Speed 8 Basic Attack would deal damage as if it were a Speed 5 attack; if you spent AP to reduce its Speed to 4, it would then be treated as a Speed 2 attack for its damage (because it can't reduce it by more than half, and its Speed is 4).

-Paralysis effects do not combine unless the source itself states it does (such as some Raiton specifically meant to apply this status effect); otherwise, the more severe effect replaces the less severe one.

-Paralysis is reduced as you suffer from it: In the above example, the Speed 8 attack would have your Paralysis completely cleared after reducing the attack's damage to Speed 5, however in the case of the Speed 4 basic, you would still suffer a Paralysis 1 since you only reduced an attack by 2.
-Additionally, when you advance a Fatigue level, you clear your Paralysis status automatically.
+Paralysis effects do not combine.
+If you are afflicted with two paralysis effects at once, the more potent one overwrites the less severe one.
+If they both have the same severity, the one with the longer duration overwrites the other.

 ### Poison
 When affected by a poison, you make a Resistance roll against some roll of the opponent's.
 Success means that you shrug off the effects of the poison.
 Failure means that you have been poisoned.